Particular/docs.particular.net/previews/azure-functions-service-bus.md

 snippet: asb-function-hostbuilder

 Any services registered via the `IFunctionsHostBuilder` will be available to message handlers via dependency injection.
-The startup class needs to be declared via the `FunctionStartup` attribute: `[assembly: FunctionsStartup(typeof(Startup))]`.
+The startup class must be declared via the `FunctionStartup` attribute: `[assembly: FunctionsStartup(typeof(Startup))]`.

 ### Azure Function definition